 Visiting the Louvre museum is a must for anybody traveling to Paris, it is the biggest museum in the world, and the most visited as well.
-Although the most famous Louvre artwork is our one and only Mona Lisa, the museum houses amazing pieces, among them paintings and sculptures, with a heavy historical value that you definitely must see in the Louvre.
+Although the most famous Louvre artwork is our one and only Mona Lisa, the museum houses amazing pieces, among them paintings and sculptures, with a heavy historical value that you definitely must see at the Louvre.

-What to See at the Louvre Museum: 20 Must-See Artworks
+What to See at the Louvre Museum: 20 Must See Artworks

-- 1 What to See at the Louvre Museum: 20 Must-See Artworks
+- 1 What to See at the Louvre Museum: 20 Must See Artworks

 - 1.1 History of the Louvre Museum